-Andrés du Bouchet is a comedian based in Los Angeles, and is currently a staff writer for <b><i>Conan</b></i> on <b>TBS</b>.
+Andrés du Bouchet is a comedian based in Los Angeles, and is currently a staff writer for Conan on TBS.
 He is also in the midst of what is perhaps the single greatest imaginary acting career in the history of entertainment.
 A thunderous mega-star who prowls the pop-culture landscape like a stentorian bear/man/hurricane of whimsy, du Bouchet does not have screen or stage presence…they have “him” presence.
 His Hollywood Hills quadruplex boasts twice as many Oscars as bathrooms, and it has 5.25 bathrooms.
-(The half-an-Oscar was awarded to him for a single “woah!” during a crowd scene in Martin Scorsese’s <i>The Streets Of Argumentative Italian-Americans</i>). <br/><br/>Perhaps best known for his work in the Thunderlazer series of films, and his groundbreaking performance in the Shakespearean sci-fi clone comedy <i>Macboth</i>, the fictional du Bouchet is pleased to join the real du Bouchet (and a couple of other characters) on this CD of overly-verbose, absurdist filth.
+The half-an-Oscar was awarded to him for a single “woah!” during a crowd scene in Martin Scorsese’s The Streets Of Argumentative Italian-Americans.